Chinese Herbal Medicine

 You should also avoid taking herbal medicine with any other beverage or consuming any other drink immediately afterwards.
 This especially includes tea, coffee, soft drink etc.

 Who can have Herbal Medicine Treatment?

-Chinese Herbal Medicine can be used by people of any age or constitution.
+Subject to patient’s particular health condition and to practitioners’ advice, Chinese herbal medicine can be used by people of any age or constitution.
 Our practitioners will take any previous or current illness or medication into account before providing treatment.